UT Tyler Division of Criminal Justice

 Criminal Justice Courses

-CRIJ 2300: The Criminal Justice System [TCCN: CRIJ 1301--please see admission requirements to program for transferability of lower-level CRIJ courses]Analyzes the structure, functions, and relationships of the components of the criminal justice system (police, courts, corrections).Emphasizes current issues.
+CRIJ 1301: Introduction to the Criminal Justice System [TCCN: CRIJ 1301--please see admission requirements to program for transferability of lower-level CRIJ courses]Analyzes the structure, functions, and relationships of the components of the criminal justice system (police, courts, corrections).Emphasizes current issues.

 CRIJ 2302: Criminal Justice: Issues and Applications The study of contemporary issues among the major components of the criminal justice system: law, police, courts, and corrections; and how these issues affect American society.
 Open to criminal justice and non-criminal justice majors.